timtroendle/urban-occupants-paper/doc/main.md

 ### Thermal Dwelling Model and Heating Control System

-Using the same model for each dwelling

-Rational for using the exact same model for each dwelling: this can be seen similar to the normative building energy assessment where the object of study is the building and its impact on energy demand.
-Heating behaviour is considered external *and always equal*.
-Here, the object of study is the heating behaviour of people and its impact on energy demand.
-The building could be considered external *and always equal*.
+To be able to analyse the impact of occupants on the space heating energy demand in buildings, we are assuming the same physical conditions for all dwellings.
+We are hence defining a default dwelling and are allocating it to each household in the study area.
+This can be compared to normative building energy assessment where the object of study is the building and its impact on energy demand.
+Heating behaviour in these assessments is considered external to the object of study and equal among all buildings which allows to compare the physical structure of buildings only.
+Here, the object of study is the heating behaviour of occupants and its impact on energy demand.
+The physical structure of the building is considered external to the object of study and always equal among all households.
+Equal configuration is assumed for the heating control system as well.

-[@Baetens:2015gm; @Leidelmeijer:2005vu] discuss set points and fraction of room heated

 ## Assumptions